BPS Wessex Student Conference

 Reducing sleep problems in children – BU’s Dr Andrew Mayers’ research features in the TES

 Over the past couple of years BU’s Dr Andrew Mayers in the School of Design, Engineering and Computing, has been working with Bouremouth primary schools to try and reduce sleep problems in school children.
 Working in schools, sleep is probably the most common problem that is reported by teachers, head-teachers and staff, and Andrew stresses the importance of all children receiving enough sleep to prevent adverse effects on their education and health.
-He conducted the workshops after school staff noticed pupils were struggling to get through the day without falling asleep.
+He is currently studying the effects of CBD Gummies For Sleep after school staff noticed pupils were struggling to get through the day without falling asleep.

 Andrew is currently exploring the possibility of conducting studies that examine the mental health and well-being of children, including how poor sleep affects their emotional, cognitive, social and educational development.
 He hopes the outcomes will help to offer a clearer understanding of the implications of sleep deprivation in children.